NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 - Recognizing rights and interests in Indigenous Knowledge and data, including their right to consent in data collection and policy development.
 - Data for governance must be made available and aligned with their worldviews for self-determination and governance.
-- Governance of data to set data governance rules, especially Indigenous Knowledge, and lead in its stewardship and access.
+- Creation of protocols to control the management and access to information.

-### _Responsibility_ of Those working with Indigenous data
+### _Responsibility_ of those working with Indigenous data

-- For positive relationships, built on respect, trust, and dignity for Indigenous Peoples.
+- For establishing positive relationships, built on respect, trust, and dignity for Indigenous Peoples.
-- For expanding capability and capacity through the mutual responsibility for improving competencies and creating the digital infrastructure for data creation, collection, administration, security, governance, and usability.
+- For enhancing the communities competencies to create the digital infrastructure for data creation, collection, administration, security, governance, and usability.
 - For Indigenous languages and worldviews, and lived experiences, including values and principles.

 ### _Ethics_ in the data life cycle and across the data ecosystem